26 Different Types of Wasps in Michigan

 The Oak Rough Bulletgall Wasp feeds on nectar and honeydew produced by aphids and flower pollen.

-This type of wasp is beneficial to farmers because it helps to control the population of harmful insects such as aphids.
+This type of wasp benefits farmers because it helps control the population of harmful insects such as aphids.

-The Oak Rough Bulletgall Wasp is an important part of the Michigan ecosystem and helps to keep the population of pests in check.
+The Oak Rough Bulletgall Wasp is an important part of the Michigan ecosystem, helping to control the population of pests.

 If you see one of these unique wasps around your home or garden, consider yourself lucky – they will surely bring you good luck!